IGMercier/Autonomous-Prospecting-and-Extraction-Systems-Controls/src/README.md

             * make sure wob is calibrated
             * test that the L298N lib works
     * Re: System
+        * [ ] put each sensor thread in 1 func that reads at time interval
         * [ ] finish the set of commands that can be done in the background and those that can be done in the foreground
         * [ ] specify and finish implenting data logging